GRANT - Amazon Redshift

 ROLE role_name

-Grants the privileges to a role.
+Grants the permissions to a role.

 GROUP group_name

-Grants the privileges to a user group.
+Grants the permissions to a user group.
+Can be a comma-separated list to specify multiple user groups.

 PUBLIC